 View of the second pool and a real creek on the other side.

 Perfect for pictorials, I must say.
-Haha.

 A tree house!
 Cool, right?

-Creek right beside the pools.
+Look at that beautiful creek right beside the pools.
 Awesome!

 Osman enjoying the water!

-Fresh water everywhere!
+There’s fresh water everywhere!

 The river.
 Looking awesome!